 Copenhagen felt like a walking city, and if you are intending to explore, then it’s likely you will walk most places once you are in the city centre.
-There is also the subway and bus services available, taxies and Uber.
+There is also subway and bus services available, taxis and Uber.
 Currently, there aren’t that many stops on the subway though.

 Alternatively, you could consider getting around like a local and hiring a bike.
 The city has a fantastic bike path network around the city that allows you to get around safely.